clay/amphora/docs/basics/routes.md

 # Routing

-{% hint style='info' %}

-These docs describe an API for routes that is current as of `v6.2.0`.
-Documentation for routing prior to this version will not be included because it will be deprecated in the future.

-{% endhint %}

 ## Basic Routing

 The `routes` API allows you to define routes to for your site within the site's controller (`index.js`) file.
 By exporting an array of route objects, Amphora will attach each route to the Express Router under a `get` handler.
 Previous versions of Amphora exposed the whole router to a developer to attach routes, but this has been updated in favor of greater stability/feature set in Amphora.